MatthiasMuc/Predict-Stock-with-RNN/README.md

 # Predict-Stock-with-RNN
 Final project work for education: AI Engineer (DigEthics)

-**Project Title**: Prediction of stock price for next day with an RNN withthe example Microsoft stock
+**Project Title**: Prediction of stock price for next day with an RNN with the example Microsoft stock
 **Description**:
 This project has been implemented as part of the education "AI Engineer".
 It uses an RNN to provide prediction of "Close" for next business day.